 What is Trauma?

-Trauma is the exposure to an emotionally/physically and/or psychologically impacting, life-threatening event.
-In situations of life threatening events such emotional abuse, sexual abuse, domestic violence, natural disasters, and neglect, there is a moment when a person questions his or her ability to stay alive OR the ability of someone else to get through this event.
-Trauma is an emotional or psychological injury that impacts an individuals ability to cope well.
+Trauma is a person’s response to a life-threatening event.
+Traumatic situations include life threatening events such as being a victim to emotional abuse, sexual abuse, domestic violence, natural disasters, or neglect.
+With trauma there is a moment when a person questions his/her ability to stay alive OR the ability of someone else to stay alive.
+Trauma is an emotional or psychological injury that hurts a persons ability to cope well.

-Many people who have experienced trauma, may not even realize it.
-Unfortunately the word trauma is often overused and under-diagnosed.
-Yes, it’s true, trauma impacts many individuals at some point throughout their life.
-However, many don’t realize they have experienced a traumatic event and often assume that “everybody goes through tough things like me.”
+Many people who have gone through trauma may not even realize it.
+They assume that “everybody goes through stuff like that.”
 The key here is the traumatic event, creates a traumatic response.
-While things like a break up or bankruptcy are difficult, trauma encompasses the possibility of someone’s life not being sustained at the end of the event.
+While things like a break up or bankruptcy are difficult, trauma involves the possibility of someone’s life not being sustained at the end of the event.
 A traumatic event is the situation (ie: seeing someone murdered, rape, viewing domestic violence, being sexualized as a child, etc) and the traumatic response is that person’s emotional and behavioral actions afterwards.

 Here are a few ways to determine if you’ve gone through a traumatic event: